Whole School Events 2018/2019

 Below are some photos from our Remembrance activities today.
 We started off the day with an assembly remembering why we celebrate Remembrance.
 I am so proud of all the children who took it very seriously.
 They sang our remembrance song beautifully.
 In Year 3 they made poppies and researched a soldier to find out what their lives were like.
 In Year 4 they read Flanders Fields and found out about John McCrae.
 In Year 5 we made plastic poppies using bottle bottoms and tissues, they also made a wreath.
 Some classes wrote haiku’s as part of the BBC Live lesson.

 The children have been really respectful today and I am so proud of them, especially having a personal link to the wars through my Great Great Uncle who served and died in Dunkirk – Mrs Hickling.
+This event was also featured in the Oldham Reporter.
+Please click the link below to access.

 World Metal Health Day.